 Artist Stephen M. Schaub’s works have been described as “art dreaming about itself.”

-Curator and art critic Ric Kasini Kadour writes, “Great artists are great artists because they tackle impossible problems.
+Curator and Andy Warhol Foundation fellow Ric Kasini Kadour writes, “Great artists are great artists because they tackle impossible problems.
 Schaub has spent the last decade refining and improving his solution to the question of how to convey time- a phenomenon in constant motion- in a two-dimensional print.
 His works are grand and epic, rich with detail that encourages the viewer to pause and look slowly and consider the past and what it means to the present.”